mcadamm4/Delock/docs/blog/blog.md

 I have started working on the base smart contract which will be extended by every item that a user adds as a listing.
 They will all have base functions in common such as Rent(), Return() etc.

 ---

+## `Tuesday April 24th`

+I am continuing work on the smart contracts today, using the Truffle test framework and testrpc as a mock network for deploying and testing the contracts locally.
+At the moment I have the Listings.sol contract well underway.
+It will handle the creation and mangement of all listings in the app.

 [images](https://github.com/adam-p/markdown-here/wiki/Markdown-Cheatsheet#images)
 in my blog.